chillwill3005/arduino-gas-leak-detector/README.md

 ### Circuit Design & Hardware

 - **`PGLDS Schematic (Fritzing).pdf`**
-  Breadboard schematic created using Fritzing, showing all electrical connections between the Arduino Uno, MQ-5 gas sensor, LED indicator, current-limiting resistors, and buzzer.
+  Breadboard schematic created using Fritzing, showing all electrical connections between the Arduino Uno, MQ-5 gas sensor, LED indicator, 220 Ω resistor, and buzzer.
 This schematic serves as the primary circuit reference.

 - **`PGLDS Physical Wiring Layout.png`**
   Photograph of the completed physical prototype assembled on a breadboard.
 This image verifies real-world implementation and confirms consistency with the schematic design.